 14 Jun The Power of the Reboot: A Simple IT Solution

 There’s a bit of a joke among IT technicians surrounding the effectiveness of a reboot to resolve seemingly random computer issues.
 A reboot is essentially turning off and restarting your computer to reload the software.
-(See blog post: Improve Your Tech Literacy — 25 Basic Terms to Know.)
 Some technicians recommend always rebooting before calling IT support, and though I disagree that rebooting is the first step of solving any IT issue, regular reboots do play an important role in computer performance and security.

 A quick anecdote: When I first started working for Focus Data Solutions as Client Service Coordinator four years ago, I had very little knowledge about the “guts” of IT.
 At some point during adolescence I had been led to believe that rebooting my computer was an unnecessary evil.
 Ten years later, I thought the “never reboot” myth had been debunked.
 Everyone knows rebooting devices regularly is a must; yet, even just a few weeks ago a friend of mine was having trouble connecting her iPhone to a Bluetooth speaker when she surmised that rebooting her phone might help but she was hesitant: “I thought phones are similar to computers in that they should rarely be restarted.”
 I smiled.
 The myth lives on!

-Let’s consider two reasons why reboots are important: Windows updates and computer performance.
+Let’s consider two reasons why reboot is important: Windows updates and computer performance.

 Computer architecture can be most simply described as a series of layers that are each comprised of or interact with code.
 So, for example, when you perform a task via the desktop interface of your computer, that first layer (application) translates the command and passes it to the next layer (operating system), which in turn translates and passes the command to the next layer (hardware).
 Installing updates, such as Windows security patches or Adobe Acrobat DC patches, sometimes results in a prompt asking for you to reboot your machine.
 That’s because old code needs to be replaced with the new code downloaded from the updates.
 Ignoring these prompts will inhibit the actual installation of the new code, effectively leaving your computer defenseless against the known vulnerabilities, which the patches were designed to address.
 Sometimes the updates are for drivers — the code that allows software and hardware to communicate — but sometimes they’re released for security vulnerabilities, such as to seal a discovered backdoor within an application that allows hackers to access your data without your knowledge.